chrisskat/glowup-suite/README.md

 - Express

 # Link to the App:
-- ** deployment is currently unavailable https://chrisskat.github.io/glowup-suite/**
+- Deployment is currently unavailable https://chrisskat.github.io/
-- Fork this Repo, run "npm start", go to localhost:3000 on browser

 # Screenshot of the App:
 - ![Screen Shot 2023-02-17 at 12 57 25 AM](https://user-images.githubusercontent.com/117867407/219561368-fe86443b-5888-4645-b232-2349036c5136.png)